Black Kettle and McClellan Creek National Grasslands

 Oil and Gas wells are found on both the Black Kettle and McClellan Creek National Grasslands.
 These grasslands lie within the western limits of the Anadarko Basin, a prolific oil and gas-producing region.
 Well drilling began in the 1950s on the Texas side and in the 1960s on the Oklahoma side of the grasslands.
 The oil wells will have pump jacks pumping the oil out of the ground into storage tanks.
 Gas wells have wellheads, which pipe the gas to separators and compressors.
 This gas ends up in collector pipelines, which crisscross the grasslands underground.
 Drilling continues on the Grassland in Oklahoma and occasionally drill rigs are seen.

 The Black Kettle Interpretive Trail provides a glimpse of what life was like on the grasslands.
 The trail is located at the Black Kettle District Office, which is co-located with the National Park Service’s Washita Battlefield National Historic Site.
 Visitors will see a working windmill; examples of local plants and trees; and a small-scale earthen home.
-And for a bit of trivia…Did you know that scenes from the movie, “The Grapes of Wrath,” was filmed in Sayre, Oklahoma just miles away from the Black Kettle’s district office.
+And for a bit of trivia…Did you know that scenes from the movie, “The Grapes of Wrath,” were filmed in Sayre, Oklahoma just miles away from the Black Kettle’s district office.